AlexeyDate/DatabaseAuto/README.md

-# This app show database of some setizens and their cars
+# This app shows database of some setizens and their cars

 **contains 3 tables**
 * id, name, surname